Bachelor of Science (BSc)

 Approximately 35% of marks will be assessed by course work throughout the degree.
 The final degree classification is determined by Year One (10%), Year Two (30%) and your final year (60%).

-A level: AAB to include Biology or ABB to include Biology and one of the following: Chemistry, Maths, Physics, Applied Science, Environmental Science.
-Statistics, Geology or Geography.
+- OR ABB to include Biology and one of the following: Chemistry, Maths, Physics, Applied Science, Environmental Science, Statistics, Geology or Geography

 Contextual data and differential offers